-Oily hair in dogs is often caused by seborrhea, which is a skin disorder.
-This condition is also frequently called "seborrheic dermatitis."
-If your pooch has this common ailment, his skin's sebaceous glands are manufacturing inordinate levels of sebum.
-Some dog breeds are particularly susceptible to the inherited form of seborrhea.
+Oily hair in dogs is usually caused by a skin disorder known as seborrhea, which can include keratinization disorder, seborrheic dermatitis, or other variations.
+This common ailment causes your pet's skin sebaceous glands to manufacture inordinate levels of sebum.
+Some dog breeds are particularly susceptible to an inherited form of seborrhea.

-Seborrhea is divided into two categories based on causal factors.
-These are primary seborrhea and secondary seborrhea.
-Primary seborrhea is inherited and is prevalent in cocker spaniels, West Highland white terriers, Shar-Peis, golden retrievers, Labrador retrievers, Dobermans, German shepherds, basset hounds, dachshunds and English springer spaniels.
-Secondary seborrhea is triggered by skin trauma that's an effect of nutritional ailments, external parasites, allergies, yeast infections, bacterial infections, musculoskeletal diseases, obesity, immune system disorders and hormonal conditions including hypothyroidism and Cushing's disease.
-Primary seborrhea is markedly more uncommon than secondary seborrhea.
+Secondary seborrhea is triggered by skin trauma that's an effect of nutritional ailments, external parasites, allergies, yeast infections, bacterial infections, musculoskeletal diseases, obesity, immune system disorders, and hormonal conditions including hypothyroidism and Cushing's disease.

 When canines have seborrhea, the condition typically impacts parts of the skin that are heavy in sebaceous glands.
 The skin located on the back is a good example.
 These parts of the skin typically come off in flakes that show up wherever dogs spend significant amounts of time, such as their beds.
 The flakes look like pale scales.